Friday, September 08, 2006

 (Bugis Street) Ming Kee Chicken Rice, Bishan Ave 13

 Chicken rice is intergral to the meal culture of Singapore.
-In fact it has it's roots so deeply entrenched into the innermost strata of this country's heart of cuisine, you'd be hard pressed to find anyone who hasn't heard of it or eaten it.
-Really.
-It comes in more nuances than Baskin Robins has flavours.
-It's easily the most served food item around here and yet, the subtleties ranging from the grease of the rice to the tenderness of the chicken and the flavor of the chilli can spark the most unmanageable debates as to whether which vendor is actually the better.
-Of course ultimately, one will and can always say that boils down to individual taste and the cost of the dish.
+The dish has roots deeply entrenched into the innermost strata of this country's heart of cuisine that one might be hard pressed to find anyone who hasn't heard of it or eaten it.
+Beside having more nuances than Baskin Robins has flavours, it's easily the most served food item around here.
+Yet, the subtleties ranging from the qualities of the grease in the rice to the tenderness of the chicken and the flavour of the chilli can spark the most unmanageable debates as to which stall is actually the better.
+Ultimately, that boils down to individual preferences and cost.

-The case we're looking at today is (Bugis Street) Ming Kee Chicken Rice-Porridge located at Blk 511 of Bishan St 13 in Kim San Leng coffeeshop.
-My dinner.
-For those of you who are not familiar with the region, this stall is located behind the bus interchange at Bishan.
-It's really not difficult to locate.
-There is usually a long queue that draws attention to the stall.
+Today was (Bugis Street) Ming Kee Chicken Rice-Porridge located at Blk 511 of Bishan St 13 in Kim San Leng coffeeshop.
+Dinner.
+The stall is located behind the bus interchange at Bishan.
+It's not difficult to locate because there is usually a long queue.

-The above picture is the sight when I arrived sometime between 7.30-8.00pm.
-This, if you would believe me is not a third of the full queue.
-Patience is normally not a virtue of mine and to me, a queue of that manner is a turn off.
-However, since I happen to be there and was mentally tuned into having chicken rice for dinner, I took exception and joined, albeit with some reluctance.
-The time from the commencement of the queue to the time after I've made my order and had the rice served was approximately 20 minutes.
+The above picture was sometime between 7.30-8.00pm.
+This, if you would believe me was not a third of the full queue.
+Patience is normally not a virtue associated with me.
+But I was psyched up for chicken rice dinner and made an exception.
+Joined the queue with some reluctance.
+The wait was approximately 20 minutes.

 This is how it looked like 20 minutes after the 20 minutes that I spent on ordering dinner